DionneMaguire/portfolio1/README.md

 #### Product Details page

 #### Enquiries page
+In the input form I have set the send enquiry and reset buttons to change colors when the users mouse is hovering.
+Also the input fields borders change color when the mouse hovers over each field.
 ### Features left to implement
 To update the site to include a diary so that customers can check availability for catering or ordering opportunities.